11.4. Replication Slots

 Figure 11.9.
 Starting Sequence of a Replication Slot.

-Except for the slot name, the data written to the replication slot is set to its default value.
+1. Create a (physical) replication slot using the pg_create_physical_replication_slot() function.
+Except for the slot name, PostgreSQL sets the data in the replication slot to its default values.

 testdb=# SELECT * FROM pg_create_physical_replication_slot('standby_slot');